CK-codemax/3-Node-Production-Grade-Kubernetes-Cluster-with-Vagrant-Ansible/README.md

-# 3-Node Kubernetes Infrastructure Setup on AWS
+# 3-Node Kubernetes Infrastructure Setup with Vagrant

-This setup creates a 3 node kubernetes cluster using kubeadm on AWS.
-The process is fully automated using Terraform for provisioning Infrastructure and ansible for automating kubernetes setup.
+This setup creates a 3 node kubernetes cluster using kubeadm with Vagrant VMs.
+The process is fully automated using Vagrant for provisioning Infrastructure and ansible for automating kubernetes setup.

 ## ✅ Cluster Status - WORKING!